Persecution of Serers: By Christians

 The Serer people have a somewhat recent contact with Christianity compared to Islam which they vehemently and violently resisted for almost a thousand years, since the 11th century.
 Serer contact with Christianity came via the Atlantic slave trade and European colonialism.
 Thus, Christian persecution of Serers who adhere to Serer spirituality (A ƭat Roog), was multi-faceted, and mainly motivated by European colonialists' greed and attempts to dehumanise the Serer.
 Many early European writers (and some modern writers), some of whom never entered Serer country, relied on information received from their Wolof translators, have works filled with anti-Serer sentiments including, and not limited to, viewing the Serer people as wicked; "idolaters of great cruelty"; pagans; evil; people without kings; unwelcoming; uncivilised; always sticking together; hostile; and not open to other cultures; etc..
 French colonialists preferred Islam over Serer spirituality, especially when the Serer kings refused them permission to own land in Serer country or build Christian missions in brick masonry.

 The earliest contact with European Christians was during the 15th century.
 In 1446, the Portuguese slave raider Nuno Tristão tried and failed to launch a slave raiding expedition with his Portuguese party in Serer territory.
 They all succumbed to Serer poisoned arrows except five young Portuguese (some sources say less).
 One of them was left to charter their caravel back to Portugal.
 Nuno was amongst those killed by the Serers for attempting slave raiding in Serer country.

 In 1455, the Venetian slave trader, chronicler, and navigator Alvise Cadamosto parked his caravel in the water and sent his Wolof translator to the Serer community on shore―who stood guard looking menacing, to negotiate slave buying terms.
 Serer religion and culture forbids slavery.
 The Wolof interpreter was brutally killed on the spot by the Serer people on guard for bringing European slave traders into their community.
 Cadamosto and his Portuguese party on board who witnessed the murder did not come out of the ship; he ordered the ship to be turned around, and headed towards the Gambia.

-Cadamosto never stepped foot in Serer country.
+Cadamosto never set foot in Serer country.
 He failed to realise that he was approaching Serer country, and what was acceptable in Wolof country was not necessarily acceptable in Serer country who did not practice a slave culture due to their religious beliefs or at least not to the same extent as other groups, and each tribe have their own customs and traditions, as well as languages.
 He also failed to realise that the Serer people on the border of Wolof and Serer country viewed the Wolof as ardent enemies for their slave raiding and slave trading slaves activities with Europeans.

 The Serer Cangin people (a subgroup of the Serer) viewed the Wolof as the agents of Portuguese slave traders, and their own community the victims of Wolof slave raiding.
 The Portuguese saw the Wolof as more agreeable and had a better slave trading relationship with them than with the Serer, whom they viewed as hostile.